Technology

 Final thoughts

-Hopefully, now you have a better idea of what does a VPN do.
-A VPN comes with many advantages with the most prominent one being establishing a secure connection between you and the internet.
-Through a VPN, all your internet traffic is routed through an encrypted virtual tunnel which results in disguising your IP address and making its location invisible to everyone while you use the internet.
-When you are not using a VPN, it makes you vulnerable to external attacks.
-When using a VPN, no one but you can access the data in the encrypted tunnel.
+Embrace the power of VPNs!
+Understanding what a VPN does is paramount.
+VPNs offer a myriad of benefits, with the primary advantage being the establishment of a secure connection between you and the internet.
+When you utilize a VPN, all your internet traffic gets channeled through an encrypted virtual tunnel, effectively concealing your IP address and rendering your location invisible to prying eyes.
+Without a VPN, you’re left vulnerable to external threats.
+However, with a VPN, only you can access the data within the encrypted tunnel.